-Clearing the NAATI CCL Exam is a great way to get 5 extra points for your Australia Permanent Residency Application, which explains why the test is so popular with people who have aspirations of migrating to Australia.
+Clearing the NAATI CCL Test is a great way to get 5 extra points for your Australia Permanent Residency Application, which explains why the test is so popular with people who have aspirations of migrating to Australia.

 What does the CCL test assess?

-The CCL test judges the candidate’s ability to interpret the meaning and essence of a conversation between speakers of two different languages (English and Language Other Than English or LOTE).
+The CCL test judges the candidate's ability to interpret the meaning and essence of a conversation between speakers of two different languages (English and Language Other Than English or LOTE).
 The preparation required for this is straightforward enough.
-You already have a certain level of proficiency in both the languages, and all you need to do is get familiar with the NAATI CCL Exam format and get a lot of practice under in real exam-like conditions.
+You already have a certain level of proficiency in both languages and all you need to do is get familiar with the NAATI CCL Exam format and get a lot of practice in real exam-like conditions.

 - Take notes in English

 Try to develop the habit of taking notes in English.
-Between English and LOTE, most of us are more at ease with English, as it is the language we end up using throughout the day: to send an SMS, to send a chat message etc. So, taking quick notes with shortcuts is going to be easier if you take notes in English and not the LOTE.
+Between English and LOTE, most of us are more at ease with English, as it is the language we end up using throughout the day: to send an SMS, to send a chat message, etc. So, taking quick notes with shortcuts is going to be easier if you take notes in English and not the LOTE.
 Image writing shorthand notes in Hindi or Punjabi or any other LOTE.
 This advice goes without saying if the recording you hear is in English, but try to follow this tip even if the dialogue you just heard is in the LOTE.

 - Take notes in neat and clear handwriting